 “[…] The vast majority of the population seems to look down their noses upon self-reliance as some quaint dusty relic, entertained only by the hyperparanoid or those hopelessly incapable of fitting into mainstream society.[…]”– Cody Lundin

-- Comfortable: Whether you're relaxing by the fire, sleeping under the stars, or just lounging around this summer, our camping hammock has everything you need to stay comfy and covered throughout the night for your next camping, hiking, or beach trip -- even just lounging in your backyard & patio on a hammock stand!
+- Comfortable: Whether you're relaxing by the fire, sleeping under the stars, or just lounging around this winter camping season, our camping hammock has everything you need to stay comfy and covered throughout the night for your next camping, hiking, or beach trip -- even just lounging in your backyard & patio on a hammock stand!

 After testing my hammock and tarp in different seasons and on different terrains (from the woods of the Alps to more mountainous areas), I can truly say they are the perfect solution for anyone who wants to downsize their pack and cut out the larger hassle of using a tent.
 You get the combined benefits of ultralight gear and a quality shelter to protect you from the elements.